 Babies, toddlers, pre-schoolers, and even older children all benefit from having someone read to them.
 It is never too early to start!

-Here at Nurture Infant House, we have dedicated reading times where your child will be exposed to a wide selection of age-appropriate books!
+Here at Nurture Infant House Tampines, we have dedicated reading times where your child will be exposed to a wide selection of age-appropriate books!
 We have also implemented the important tips that we have shared with you in this article:)

 For parents living in the Tampines, Nurture Infant House has had 20 years of experience in caring for your beloved children.